UoS-EEE-Automation/zivid-ros/README.md

 Takes a capture to be used for infield correction.
 Please point the camera at a Zivid infield calibration object.
 It is recommended to cover several distances, with one or more captures at each distance.
 Successful captures are stored in the `zivid_camera` node.

+Before calling this service, a call to [infield_correction/start](#infield_correctionstart) must have been made first.

 After sufficient number of captures, proceed by calling the [infield_correction/compute](#infield_correctioncompute) service to compute the camera correction based on the captures gathered so far.
 To compute the correction and write it